Oxylabs vs. Bright Data: Which Is the Best?

 Oxylabs and Bright Data both were founded at similar times; Oxylabs hails from Lithuania, while Bright Data’s home is Israel.
 It’s curious how many residential proxy providers come from the latter region: it’s also the HQ of GeoSurf and NetNut.

 The providers mainly sell proxy networks.
 But for these past few years, they’ve been giving increasing attention to proxy-based web scraping tools, such as APIs.
-Bright Data has gone a step further in this direction with a no-code web scraper and data sets.
+Bright Data has gone a step further in this direction with a Web Scraper IDE and data sets.

 Oxylabs targets mid to large businesses and is very clear about this.
 Bright Data, on the other hand, tries to cover the whole spectrum by offering a credit-based pricing model that scales into monthly plans.
 In reality, the Israeli provider favors larger businesses too – otherwise, it’s simply too expensive.